Netut1/Baklany_StudyPracticeProject/README.md

 # Baklany_StudyPracticeProject
-Project of 1st curs study practice of CMake, C++ from 1C to students
+Project of 1st year study practice of CMake, C++ from 1C to students